The Open Innovation Opportunity for Large Corporations

 Support to turn the best concepts into sustainable businesses

 Our team doesn't wash our hands of the open innovation process with corporate partners once a startup idea is picked.
 We maintain a dedicated, hands-on approach.
+That's what sets us apart from other startup-creators.
+We:

 In other words?
 Open innovation partnerships don't end at launch.